logzio/logz-docs/_source/user-guide/distributed-tracing/deploying-components.md

 ## Component overview
 Because Logz.io embraces open source, we opted for Jaeger.
 Except for the collector integration, everything you need to deploy is created and maintained by the open source community, which means that the Logz.io support team can focus more effectively on the issues that the community can’t resolve.

+To enable communication between the collector and agent, you'll need to create a Docker network that will be shared by these compontents.

+When you configure the components, make sure that you:

++ Specify the same network name in the code for both the collector and the agent.
++ Specify the relevant collector name when you configure your agent.

+## Collector options

+You can use either the OpenTelemetry Collector or the Logz.io Jaeger Collector.
 ### OpenTelemetry Collector
 Logz.io captures end-to-end distributed transactions from your applications and infrastructure with trace spans sent directly to Logz.io via the OpenTelemetry collector which you install inside your environment.